envygeeks/jekyll-assets/README.md

 If you want to use YUI compressor for minification, install `yui-compressor` gem and put `yui` in place of `uglifier` and/or `sass` in the config file.
+You can also define and use your own compressor, see "Custom Compressors".

 Let's go crazy now!
 Assume you want your blog's `body` background color to be white all the time, but red if you compiled your web-site in December.
 Just add